Georgia–United Kingdom relations: Defence and security relations

 Royal Navy destroyers make regular port calls in Georgia to show support and/or conduct bilateral trainings.
 Some travel routes used by the Royal Navy to make such visits have attracted controversy and anger from Russia.
 Commander of HMS Defender rebuffed these complaints, stating the Royal Navy is committed to "providing reassurances and security in the region, and incredible deterrence to those who seek to undermine global security...and Georgia's territorial integrity and sovereignty".

 At the 2022 Madrid summit, the UK Prime Minister Boris Johnson announced more than £5 million in additional support to enhance Georgia's cyber capabilities, reasoning that the "people of Georgia live every day on the frontline of Russian aggression.
-Putin cannot be allowed to use Georgia’s sovereign institutions to sharpen the knife of his cyber capability."
+Putin cannot be allowed to use Georgia's sovereign institutions to sharpen the knife of his cyber capability."

+Following the highly disputed re-election of Georgian Dream, the UK government froze security dialogue with Georgia, with the UK Ambassador Gareth Ward saying that the Georgian government's actions had prompted Britain to raise 'concerns about the decline of democracy and anti-Western rhetoric.'
+Stephen Doughty, the Foreign Office's Minister of State for Europe, North America and Overseas Territories has said that it is 'clear that the direction of the Georgian Dream party risks undermining freedom of expression and assembly and further discriminating against and stigmatising Georgia's LGBT+ community, including through the introduction of the Law on Family Values', and that he has raised 'concerns over recent legislative changes' with the Georgian Foreign Minister Darchiashvili.

 Commonwealth War Graves

 There is a British Military Cemetery in Batumi, Georgia, where 68 Britons are buried.
 There is a small memorial listing the names of the deceased.
 It gets periodic visits from the UK, including the Royal Navy.